aktsk/ipa-medit/README.md

 #### ps
 Get information about the target process.
-It will only work if you are targeting an IOS app running on an iPhone.
+It will only work if you are targeting an iOS app running on an iPhone.

 ```
 > ps